osmandapp/OsmAnd-misc/osm-live/Readme.md

 For `*_rel.osm` files we use `_no-multipolygon_` option because most part of relations are incomplete and multipolygons will be broken!

 ### COMPARE - Generate `*_diff.obf` files:
+!!![MISSING INFO]!!! how do we exclude errors on (how do we use plain diff file)?
+So ways that are retrieved on 3rd step shouldn't endup in the final diff!...

 ```
         echo "### 1.
 Generate diff files : $(date -u)"
         $OSMAND_MAP_CREATOR_PATH/utilities.sh generate-obf-diff \